miyako/wak-rsvg/README.md

 1. Open the file "index.html" in the Web Folder.
 2. Drag and drop an SVG; there is a sample document in /Resources/sample.pdf.
 3. A link "Open PDF" will appear.
 4. Click it.
-The PDF will show in the browser. (tested Safari, FireFox, Chrome).
+The PDF will show in a new browser tab. (tested Safari, FireFox, Chrome).